SovnSkyrim/Aldrnari/README.md

 ## Start Skyrim

-After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.
+After you have done everything above and got a clean SSE installation ready, just start the game to main menu and close it back.
+The options set in Vanilla Skyrim won't be used and your resolution will automatically be set by Wabbajack.

-1. Leave the quality to what Skyrim sets it to, but you can lower it if you wish.
-FPS gain is minor though.
-2. Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
-3. Set _Antialiasing_ to _Off_
-4. Check _Windowed Mode_ and _Borderless_

 Start the game and exit once you're in the main menu.